 Market cap

 Market capitalisation is also used as shorthand for the size of a company.
-Apple is considered a giant in the tech industry not because of its workforce but because of its trillion-dollar market cap.
+Apple is considered a giant in the tech industry, not because of its workforce but because of its trillion-dollar market cap.

 P/E Ratio